brussens/yii2-maintenance-mode/README.md

 }
 ```

-Now you can set mod by command:
+Now you can set mode by command:
 ```
 php yii maintenance/enable
 ```